jassalarjan/AetherTrack/PWA_NOTIFICATION_DOCUMENTATION.md

 ### For Users

 #### Desktop (Chrome, Firefox, Edge)
-1. Open TaskFlow in your browser
+1. Open AetherTrack in your browser
 2. Go to Settings → Notifications
 3. Click "Enable Notifications"
 4. Allow notifications when prompted
 5. Customize your notification preferences

 #### Mobile (iOS)
-1. Install TaskFlow as a PWA:
+1. Install AetherTrack as a PWA:
    - Open in Safari
    - Tap Share button
    - Tap "Add to Home Screen"